Tsuk1ko/pximg-proxy/README.md

   Specify the host of example URLs on index page.
 Can contain port number.
 - `USER_AGENT`
   User-Agent header for Pixiv request.
 If not provided, the default UA of axios will be used.
 Normally, it's OK.
+- `HIDE_INDEX`
+  If you don't want to show a usage help on index, set this to any non-null value.
 - `PIXIV_WEB_COOKIE`
   Pixiv website cookie, only the PHPSESSID part is required.
 At least one of `PIXIV_WEB_COOKIE` and `PIXIV_CLIENT_REFRESH_TOKEN` need to be set.
 - `PIXIV_CLIENT_REFRESH_TOKEN`